Brakel, Germany: History

-Brakel had its first documentary mention in 836 as "villa brechal" in writings by the Benedictine monks.
+Brakel was first mentioned in 836 as "villa brechal" in writings by the Benedictine monks.
 After the lords of Brakel died out in the late 13th century, Hinnenburg Castle on a hill above Brakel was inherited by the House of Asseburg, owning it to this day.
 The medieval castle was reconstructed around 1600 in the Weser Renaissance style.
 Brakel developed itself into quite an important trading town that belonged to the Hanseatic League.
 In the 14th century, this Hanseatic town was at the height of its boom, bearing the same rank as Paderborn and Warburg, bearing witness to which was the town's having its own court and market rights.
 The general situation worsened in the 15th century.
 In the outer regions, the Brede Monastery was founded.

 The Thirty Years' War also left traces in Brakel.
 In 1803, Prussia took over the town and appointed Brakel a district seat.
 After a brief period of French rule in Napoleonic times, the district seat had to be yielded permanently to Höxter in 1832.

 On 1 January 1970, the formerly independent communities of Beller, Bellersen, Bökendorf, Erkeln, Hembsen, Hinnenburg, Istrup, Rheder, Riesel and Schmechten merged with the town.

 As part of the 5 November 1974 state law aimed at municipal reform, Höxter district and the old district of Warburg were amalgamated.
 The formerly independent communities of Auenhausen, Frohnhausen, Hampenhausen and Siddessen, along with the town of Gehrden were made parts of Brakel.

 There was talk at the time of making Brakel the new district seat, its central location being seen as a point in its favour.
 However, any ambition that Brakel had to become the new district's capital was never realized, as Höxter kept the district seat.

 Between 1966 and 1995, Brakel was a garrison town, hosting the 43rd Artillery Battalion from Belgium.

 The town's development strong points today are as follows: